-For the past 35 years, Literary Arts has built community around literature, books, and storytelling, and the essential ideas and issues they raise.
+For more than 39 years, Literary Arts has built community around literature, books, and storytelling, and the essential ideas and issues they raise.

 Literary Arts began in 1984 as Portland Arts and Lectures, an event series designed to bring leading authors and cultural thinkers to Portland.
 Now a Portland tradition, the series brings the world’s most celebrated writers to present original talks about their art, as well as the most compelling political, social, and cultural issues of our time, before one of the largest literary lecture audiences in the nation.